robertduplock/scifibooks.club/content/en/reviews/picard-second-self-by-una-mccormack-book-review.md

 I wondered if this book would tie up some of the loose ends between season 1 and 2.
 In a sense, it did.
 It explains how Raffi and Elnor both end up at the academy, and why the pair had grown so close by the time season 2 starts.

 Overall, I really enjoyed Second Self.
-It's a character driven story, with Raffi and Garak providing the heard and soul of the story.
+It's a character driven story, with Raffi and Garak providing the heart and soul.
 This is one not to be missed.